Christmas Cookie Bars

 Cookie bars are just like a cookie but baked in an 8×8 or 9×13 pan.
 Most cookie bars are great for serving up a crowd, potluck desserts, and more.
 Simple prep, easy bake, and you are able to slice and serve fast.

-Christmas Chocolate Chip Cookie Bars
+Christmas Chocolate Chip Cookie Bars with M&Ms stacked on a plate.

 How to Make

-Mix Batter | In a bowl or stand mixer, mix to combine your wet ingredients.
+Mix Batter | Using an electric mixer, mix to combine your wet ingredients.
 Then whisk your dry ingredients together and slowly mix into the dry.

-Candies | Fold in your M&Ms, sprinkles, and chocolate chips.
+Add Mix-ins | Fold in your M&Ms, sprinkles, and chocolate chips.
 Transfer dough to prepared baking dish.

 More Candy | Top with remaining candies and gently press them down in the pan.